Core Questions

 Typicality of rattling

-More precisely, how common are systems for which the rattling of a state is highly correlated with its weight in the global steady-state distribution?
-While there are many examples of systems for which rattling holds in this sense, it is unclear how typical rattling is among real-world systems.
+Rattling $\mathcal{R}(x)$ is a local property of a state $x$ – how common are systems for which it is strongly correlated with its probability $p_{ss}(x)$ in the global steady-state distribution?
+While we have many examples of classes of systems for which rattling holds in this sense, we still need a better evaluation of how common rattling is among real-world systems. (see here[LINK Jacob’s result] for our best understanding of this so far)

 Strength of rattling fine-tuning